nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.GetListenSocketAddress(ListenSocket socket, ref Address address)` gets local IP and port number of a listen socket.
 Returns true on success or false on failure.

-`NetworkingSockets.CreateSocketPair(Connection connectionOne, Connection connectionTwo, bool useNetworkLoopback)` creates a pair of connections that are talking to each other e.g. a loopback communication.
+`NetworkingSockets.CreateSocketPair(Connection connectionLeft, Connection connectionRight, bool useNetworkLoopback, ref NetworkingIdentity identityLeft, ref NetworkingIdentity identityRight)` creates a pair of connections that are talking to each other e.g. a loopback communication.
 The two connections will be immediately placed into the connected state, and no callbacks will be called.
 After this, if either connection is closed, the other connection will receive a callback, exactly as if they were communicating over the network.
 By default, internal buffers are used, completely bypassing the network, the chopping up of messages into packets, encryption, copying the payload, etc. This means that loopback packets, by default, will not simulate lag or loss.
 Enabled network loopback parameter will cause the socket pair to send packets through the local network loopback device on ephemeral ports.
 Fake lag and loss are supported in this case, and CPU time is expended to encrypt and decrypt.

+`NetworkingSockets.GetIdentity()` gets an identity associated with sockets.

+`NetworkingSockets.CreatePollGroup()` creates a new poll group for connections.
+Returns the poll group handle.

+`NetworkingSockets.DestroyPollGroup(PollGroup pollGroup)` destroys a poll group.
+If there are any connections in the poll group, they are removed from the group and left in a state where they are not part of any poll group.
+Returns false if passed an invalid poll group handle.

+`NetworkingSockets.SetConnectionPollGroup(PollGroup pollGroup, Connection connection)` assigns a connection to a poll group.
+A connection may only belong to a single poll group.
+Adding a connection to a poll group implicitly removes it from any other poll group.
+You can pass zero value to the poll group parameter to remove a connection from its current poll group.
+If there are received messages currently pending on the connection, an attempt is made to add them to the queue of messages for the poll group in approximately the order that would have applied if the connection was already part of the poll group at the time that the messages were received.
+Returns false if the connection handle is invalid or if the poll group handle is invalid.

+`NetworkingSockets.ReceiveMessagesOnPollGroup()` fetches the next available messages from the socket on any connection in the poll group.
+Examine `NetworkingMessage.connection` to identify connection.
+Delivery order of messages among different connections will usually match the order that the last packet was received which completed the message.
+But this is not a strong guarantee, especially for packets received right as a connection is being assigned to poll group.
+Delivery order of messages on the same connection is well defined and the same guarantees are present.
+Messages are not grouped by connection, so they will not necessarily appear consecutively in the list, they may be interleaved with messages for other connections.
+Returns a number of messages or -1 if the connection handle is invalid.

 `NetworkingSockets.DispatchCallback(StatusCallback callback, IntPtr context)` dispatches one callback per call if available.
 Optional context parameter may be specified for `StatusCallback` delegate.